 8. Hardware and installation budget

 At the end of the day, your budget dictates which gate intercom you’ll purchase.
-Before buying a gate intercom, consider the cost of both hardware and installation.
+Before buying a gate entry system, consider the cost of hardware and installation.

-Intercom hardware pricing varies from brand to brand.
-On average, expect to spend a few thousand dollars on the outdoor hardware.
+Gate intercom hardware pricing varies from brand to brand.
+On average, expect to spend between $1,000 – $7,000 on the outdoor hardware.
 Intercoms with touchscreen interfaces cost more than basic telephone entry systems, but they also add curb appeal and provide a better user experience.